 The 171 pedestrian and bicyclist fatalities in NHTSA’s data point to a problem that seat belts can’t solve: the loading zone.

-Children are most vulnerable in the 10-foot radius around a school bus.
+Children are most vulnerable in the area immediately around a school bus.
 Getting on.
 Getting off.
 Crossing in front.
 Walking behind.
-The National Safety Council estimates that the danger zone extends 10 feet on all sides of the bus, plus 10 feet ahead of the bumper where the driver may not be able to see small children.
+School transportation safety guidance identifies a danger zone extending roughly 10 feet on all sides of the bus and at least 10 feet ahead of the front bumper where the driver’s sightlines are limited.

 In Arizona, ARS 28-857 requires drivers approaching a stopped school bus with flashing red lights to stop.
-Violations carry a fine of up to $500 and three points on the driver’s license.
-But enforcement is inconsistent.
+First-time violations carry a minimum civil penalty of $250.
+A second violation within 36 months raises that to a minimum $750 plus a license suspension of up to six months.
+Enforcement is inconsistent.

 What Families Should Know